jhannah-netlify/notes.jays.net/content/blog/d_and_d/d_and_d.md

 presumably, the sisters’ bedroom.
 Against the far wall, he spotted two small crates, each containing a child locked behind a set of bars.

-He guided the party down the road, out of view of the windmill, before telling you all what he saw.
-It was decided to take a short rest and then return to free the children and deal with Bella and her sister.
+He guided the party down the road, out of view of the windmill, before suggesting the group take a short rest.
+After resting, indigo shared what he had seen.
+Musu immediately went stomping back towards the windmill to free the children and deal with Bella and her sister, followed hurriedly by the rest of the party.
 Indigo opted to scale the windmill once more to look in on the children while the rest of the party charged the front door.
 Upon realizing she was under attack, Bella’s façade melted away, revealing a bent old crone with a hooked nose, long tangled hair,